 - For new multifamily developments pursuing Section 42 tax credits, aligning City funding programs to maximize the likelihood of tax credits being awarded.
-Coordinating these programs leverages City subsidy, making subsidy go farther or reach deeper down the income spectrum. - Coordinating HOME, CDBG, TIF, Affordable Housing Fund and Project-based Voucher award timelines to ensure ٠ that projects have awards in place in time to apply for Section 42 tax credits in January. - Coordinating HOME, CDBG, TIF, Affordable Housing Fund and Project-based Voucher award criteria and processes so that projects that meet a common set of criteria in line with City and WHEDA priorities (access to transportation, 3-bedroom units, walkability, integrated supportive services) get funded by the City and therefore score higher on their tax credit applications. - Consistently releasing the coordinated funding priorities or RFPs to drive development that meets the criteria. - Introducing zoning changes to make it easier to build missing middle housing, and proactively ٠ implementing adoption of plans through the zoning code. - Supporting local non-profit developers with capacity building and technical assistance, prioritizing missiondriven organizations that serve lower-income households and provide longer-term or permanent affordability.
+Coordinating these programs leverages City subsidy, making subsidy go farther or reach deeper down the income spectrum. - Coordinating HOME, CDBG, TIF, Affordable Housing Fund and Project-based Voucher award timelines to ensure that projects have awards in place in time to apply for Section 42 tax credits in January. - Coordinating HOME, CDBG, TIF, Affordable Housing Fund and Project-based Voucher award criteria and processes so that projects that meet a common set of criteria in line with City and WHEDA priorities (access to transportation, 3-bedroom units, walkability, integrated supportive services) get funded by the City and therefore score higher on their tax credit applications.